He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment...

 Then the LORD said to him, “Who has made man's mouth?
 Who makes him mute, or deaf, or seeing, or blind?
 Is it not I, the LORD?

 Many so-called Christian leaders subscribe to this blasphemous notion of dual-godhood, where Jesus's Father is the good god and the Devil is the bad god.
 They frame our existence as being the victims in some tragic drama, a long struggle between good and evil.
 The good god gets the credit for all the good in the world, while the bad god will get the blame for all the evil.
 Lest the religious leaders lose all their followers, they portray the good god as the assured winner in the ultimate good versus evil showdown that will occur some day in the future.
 To reinforce this theory, it is necessary for the good god to take a very "hands off" approach when it comes to the day-to-day affairs of men.
 His involvement is described as more nebulous than specific.
 He prefers to let things just happen as they happen.
-This way all the evil in the world can be simply attributed to the bad god, and/or unfortunate circumstances, bad timing, gad fortune, bad luck, being in the wrong place at the wrong time, bad people, climate change, viruses, etc. And yet they insist the good god is "still in control."
+This way all the evil in the world can be simply attributed to the bad god, and/or unfortunate circumstances, bad timing, bad fortune, bad luck, being in the wrong place at the wrong time, bad people, climate change, viruses, etc. And yet they insist the good god is "still in control."
 He just allows the bad things to happen.

 Wrong!